feiye-vims/schism-tut/docs/python-env/python-env.md

 Test Installation: type `ipython`, then in ipython: `from pyschism.mesh import Hgrid`

-If warning appears, you can try these steps to fix it (or leave it be):
+If warnings appear, you can try these steps to fix them (or leave them be):

 `pip uninstall shapely`